Dubai Metro Mass Transit public transport system

 - Dubai Metro Orange Line - part of Dubailand, under consideration according to a 30 June 2006 report in MEED ("an orange line serving Dubailand;").
 But then MEED said in a 31 August 2008 "The other metro route, the Orange line, will run in a loop across several of Palm Deira's islands and link to the Abu Heil and Ghubeibah stations on the Green line."

 - Dubai Metro Pink Line - reported in Xpress 08 October 2009 as part of the planned Jumeirah Gardens development by Meraas.
-Expected to run through Jumeirah / Al Satwa / Al Wasl / Al Safa and parallel to Sheikh Zayed Road.
+Expected to run from Deira through to Al Satwa, Jumeirah, Al Wasl, to Safa Park, then underground below Sheikh Zayed Road.
 The RTA apparently knew nothing about it.
 According to the report, an anonymous source said "Some people call it the new Pink Line, others simply call it the newest Metro line."
 The report then said However, Roads and Transport Authority (RTA) officials told XPRESS they have never heard of a Pink Line or any reference to a fifth new line.

-- Dubai Metro Yellow Line - along Al Qudra Road in Dubailand for the Bawadi development, under consideration according to a MEED report 30 June 2006 ("a yellow line running along Al-Qudra road serving the Bawadi development").
+- Dubai Metro Yellow Line - under consideration in Dubailand according to a MEED report 30 June 2006 - "a yellow line running along Al-Qudra road serving the Bawadi development".
 Another news item April 2008 (source unknown - Dubai RTA?) indicated the Yellow Line would be developed and operated by a consortium including Alstom and Serco.
 Or the Yellow Line might refer to the Jumeirah Palm monorail.
 Update 17 Jan 2013: the Al Qudra Road version is a magenta color on the Dubai Metro future expansion plans map.

 Dubai Metro operating information